hansproject/Data-Science/README.md

 # Data-Science

-This data science has 5 projects.
+This data science has several projects.

-- The first and most consistent is about 2016 US  presidential.
-Is it possible to predict the result of election using previous ones?
-However this project is not complete but it will be soon
+- The first is about predicting whether a customer of bank will exit it or not based Credit Score, Number of Products used and several other variables.
+This project use RandomForest regression to predict on a test dataset.
-- The second is a Google stock price predictive model.
+- The second one is a Google stock price predictive model.
 The model will try to predict the highest price for the next 20 days of the stock after training.
 - The third is a sample file I downloaded called officesupplies from superdatascience.com that contains customers of a bank coming from different countries and sorted based on gender.
 My goal was to see if a male is more likely to live than a female customer.
 I used AB test to quickly if it is correct, then I used the chi squared square to confirm the importance of the gender.